JanTheHun/rsdbc/README.md

 ## How To Use

-Congigure your MySQL connection in the file named "rsdbc.conf".
+Congigure your MySQL connection in a file like this:

 ```
 #	Configuration file for rsdbc